taylorsilva/posts/building-and-pushing-images/README.md

 ## The Entire Pipeline

-Putting all the pieces together, here is our pipeline.
+Putting all the pieces together, here is our pipeline that builds and pushes (publishes) a container image.

 ```yaml
 resources: